 Brimming with wit, full of genuine surprise, and featuring one of the most memorable (and unlikely) detectives in mystery fiction, C. C. Benison’s second Father Christmas mystery will delight listeners with a puzzle that truly defies solution.

-C. C. BENISON worked as a reporter and feature writer for the Winnipeg Free Press in the 1980s.
+C. C. Benison is the nom de plume of Doug Whiteway.
+He worked as a reporter and feature writer for the Winnipeg Free Press in the 1980s.
 As an independent writer, he has contributed to numerous magazines, newspapers, and corporate communications.
-Currently associate editor of Canada’s History magazine, he… More about C.C.
+He also… More about C.C.
 Benison